sameersbn/docker-gitlab-ci-runner/README.md

 If you remember from above, the `/home/gitlab_ci_runner/data` is the path of the [data store](#data-store), which means that we have to create a folder named `certs` inside `/opt/gitlab-ci-runner/data/` and copy the `ca.crt` file into it.

 The `ca.crt` file should contain the root certificates of all the servers you want to trust.
 With respect to GitLab, this will be the contents of the `gitlab.crt` file as described in the [README](https://github.com/sameersbn/docker-gitlab/blob/master/README.md#ssl) of the [docker-gitlab](https://github.com/sameersbn/docker-gitlab) container.

+# Deploy Keys

+The image automatically generates a deploy keys for the `root` user and these keys are available at the data volume at `/home/gitlab_ci_runner/data/.ssh`.
+You can overwrite these keys if you wish to do so.

+If the runner needs to access a private git repo then add the generated public key to your projects deploy keys so that the runner can clone the required repos.

+*NOTE: The deploy keys are generated without a passphrase.*

 ## Upgrading